raunakbh92/InstallInstructions/runUsingTrainedPolicy.md

 # If you have not already, create the directories where the policies will be kept
 # If you already have these directories setup and random_model_name as the experiment name already setup
-# please navigate a few steps ahead to the instructions for creating a directory called media
+# please navigate ahead to the instructions for creating a directory called media and continue from there
 mkdir data/
 mkdir data/experiments